Adrian H. Huerta

 Minority Dissertation Fellow, American Educational Research Association (AERA)

-- Estrada, J. N., Huerta, A. H., Hernandez, E., Hernandez, R., & Kim, S. (in press).
+- Estrada, J. N., Huerta, A. H., Hernandez, E., Hernandez, R., & Kim, S. (2018).
 Socio-ecological risk and protective factors for youth gang involvement.
 In H. Shapiro and associates (Eds.), The Handbook of Violence in Education: Forms, Factors, and Preventions.
 Hoboken, NJ: Wiley-Blackwell.

 - Garcia, G., Huerta, A. H., Ramirez, J. J., & Patron, O. E. (2017).
 Contexts that matter to the leadership development of Latino male college students: A mixed-methods perspective.
 Journal of College Student Development, 58(1), 1-18.

 - Howard, T. C., & Associates (2017).
 The counter narrative: Reframing success of high achieving Black and Latino males in Los Angeles County.
 University of California, Los Angeles: UCLA Black Male Institute.

 - Giraldo, L. G., Huerta, A. H., & Solórzano, D. G. (2017).
 From incarceration to community college: Funds of knowledge, community cultural wealth, and critical race theory.
 In C. Rios-Aguilar & J. M. Kiyama (Eds.), Funds of Knowledge in Higher Education: Honoring Students’ Cultural Experiences and Resources as Strengths (pp. 48-65).
 New York: Routledge.